Joseph Pilato

 Joseph Pilato (March 16, 1949 – March 24, 2019) was an American film and voice actor.
-He was perhaps best known for his performance as Captain Rhodes in the 1985 film Day of the Dead.
+He was perhaps best known for his performance as Captain Henry Rhodes in the 1985 film Day of the Dead.

 Early life

-He was born in Fitchburg in 1949 to an Italian-American family.
+He was born in Fitchburg, Massachusetts in 1949 to an Italian-American family.
 His father was a professional trombonist with the Les Brown Orchestra.
 Joseph was enrolled into Catholic school and became an altar boy, where his talent for acting was developed.

 Career

 Day of the Dead and success

 In 1984, six years after the release of Dawn of the Dead, director George A. Romero was planning a new zombie film called Day of the Dead.
 Pilato had appeared as a cameo in Dawn of the Dead as a police officer, which had been his first feature film role.
 Pilato was selected to play United States Army Captain Rhodes.
-He is best known for this performance, and the film, along with its predecessors, have become classics.
+He was best known for this performance, and the film, along with its predecessors, have become classics.